BTrDB/smartgridstore-manual/prerequisites.md

 testclaim                          Bound     pvc-969c006c-f7aa-11e6-9a3c-0cc47aaadc3c   8Gi        RWO           2s
 ```

 If the status is `bound` then you have done everything correctly.
+Note that if you are using a separate ceph cluster (i.e. your k8s nodes are not a part of your ceph cluster), you must still install the correct version of ceph-common on all the nodes in order for the RBD volumes to mount correctly.
+As before, do not use the default apt repository, get the latest ceph repository.

 To clean up, run